pudly/schmopera-hugo/content/articles/works-process-rusalka-at-the-guggenheim.md

 ---
-title: "Works & Process: Rusalka at the Guggenheim"
+title: "Works &amp; Process: Rusalka at the Guggenheim"
 ---

 ## How have you decided on the spring season of Works & Process?
 Why has *Rusalka* made it onto the line-up?